The success of every soundproofing project is heavily dependant on the materials you use.

-Available in a wide range of sizes shapes and colours, some of our favourite acoustic foam panels are:
+Available in a wide range of sizes shapes and colors, some of our favorite acoustic foam panels are below:

 Acoustic foam differs from styrofoam which is usually used for heat insulation, acoustic foam is instead usually used on the walls of sound recording studios.
 Strictly speaking acoustic foam will do very little to soundproof a room, instead it will improve the acoustics of a room.

 Acoustic foam works by causing sound energy to dissipate into the foam as heat, this happens because of the open cell structure of the foam which causes increased air resistance when sound waves make contact with the foam.